gocrane/crane/docs/developer-guide.md

 # PLATFORMS=linux/amd64,linux/arm64,linux/ppc64le,linux/s390x,linux/386,linux/arm
 ```

-!!!
-Note:
+!!! note
     For the first make image, It takes a bit of a long time, Please be patient.

 When we finish the make image, in the docker desktop, we can see the image we built, and the Tag is the hash value at the time of the git commit.